-- Interbank market.
-The backbone of the FOREX market consists of a global network of dealers.
-They are mainly major commercial banks that communicate and trade with one another and with their clients through electronic networks and by telephone.
-There are no organized exchanges to serve as a central location to facilitate transactions the way the New York Stock Exchange serves the equity markets.
-The FOREX market operates in a manner similar to that of the NASDAQ market in the United States; thus it is also referred to as an over-the-counter (OTC) market. - No one can corner the market.
+- No one can corner the market.
 The FOREX market is so vast and has so many participants that no single entity, not even a central bank, can control the market price for an extended period of time.
-Even interventions by mighty central banks are becoming increasingly ineffectual and short lived.
+Even interventions by mighty central banks are becoming increasingly ineffectual and short-lived.
 Thus central banks are becoming less and less inclined to intervene to manipulate market prices.
 (You may remember the attempt to corner the silver futures market in the late 1970s.
-Such disruptive excess is not possible in the FOREX markets.) - No insider trading.
+Such disruptive excess is not likely in the FOREX markets.) - No insider trading.
 Because of the FOREX market's size and noncentralized nature, there is virtually no chance for ill effects caused by insider trading.
 Fraud possibilities, at least against the system as a whole, are significantly less than in any other financial instruments. - Limited regulation.
 There is but limited governmental influence via regulation in the FOREX markets, primarily because there is no centralized location or exchange.
-Of course, this is a sword that may cut both ways, but the author believes-with a hardy caveat emptor-that less regulation is, on balance, an advantage.
+Of course, this is a sword that can cut both ways, but the author believes-with a hearty caveat emptor-less regulation is, on balance, an advantage.
 Nevertheless, most countries do have some regulatory say and more seems on the way.
-Regardless, fraud is always fraud wherever it is found and subject to criminal penalties in all countries. - Online trading.
-Today you may select from over 100 online FOREX broker-dealers.
-While none is perfect, the trader has a wide variety of options at his or her disposal. - Third-party products and services.
+Regardless, fraud is always fraud wherever it is found and subject to criminal penalties in all countries.
+Regulatory bodies such as the Commodity Futures Trading Commission (CFTC) and National Futures Association (NFA) are just now beginning to get a handle on some limited control of the retail FOREX business. - Online trading.
+The capability of trading online was the impetus for retail FOREX.
+Today you can select from more than 100 online FOREX broker-dealers.
+Although none is perfect, the trader has a wide variety of options at his or her disposal. - Third-party products and services.
 The immense popularity of retail FOREX has fostered a burgeoning industry of third-party products and services.